Uttam Pudasaini won the international level People’s Choice Rising Star Award

 After the 2015 earthquake, there was international training on how to use drones in Nepal.
 After the training, ‘Flying Labs’ have been established in Nepal.
 Although established in Nepal, the network of flying labs has now reached 32 countries of the world.

-“Research on how real the data from drones is was the first academy research in Nepal,” he said.
+“Research on how real the data from drones is was the first academic research in Nepal,” he said.
 “Around 2014, drones were not used much in Nepal.”

 Pudasaini got the opportunity to go to the United States from the international organization Built Change and he worked there for one year.
 While working in that organization, he even went to nine or eight countries around the world to learn about drones.